 Head over to our releases page on Github and download the latest release for your operating system.

-And move the file to your PATH:
+Unzip the file and move the file to your PATH:

 $ sudo mv ./fission-cli-exe /usr/local/bin/fission